 There’s unfortunately no way to target what fat your body loses, but waist training is an effective way to at least reduce the appearance of fat around your middle.
 On the one hand, they make you look slimmer while you’re wearing them the same way a corset does–they redistribute your body fat by compressing it and moving it around.
 Because they’re made of stiff material, they also keep your back straight and improve your posture, which can make your silhouette look slimmer as well.
 But what really makes waist cinchers different is that they can be used for waist training.

 Did your mother ever tell you that if you made funny faces too much it would stick that way?
 That’s kind of how waist training works—when you push your body fat into the same shape every day, it eventually starts to stay there.
 They won’t change your weight on their own, but if you’re disciplined about wearing one for 10-12 hours a day every day, they can change your shape.
 People who naturally carry fat around their belly understand–if your belly is the last place you lose weight and the first place you gain it, you have to get seriously fit to start seeing the slim, flat shape you want.
-Waist training can help with that as long as you keep at it.
+Waist training can help with that as long as you keep at it. (if you had a baby recently, you can also read our article: reviews of the best corsets for postpartum)

 One thing it can help with in a more permanent way, though, is reshaping your belly after pregnancy.
 If your waist shape isn’t so much a genetic fat distribution issue and is instead because your abs got all stretched out during pregnancy, a corset or shaper can actually help a lot (together with lots of core exercises) toward getting them to stay put back where they were.